gblazquez/bowshockpy/README.md

 * numpy
 * scipy

-It has been tested with `python == 3.10`, but it could work with previous versions.
+It has been tested in python versions 3.9-3.12, but it could work with other versions also.

 ## Installation